 - Shortly after swarming begins, the wings break off.
 The termite then seeks security within voids in walls, soil, or other hidden areas.

-Structural Pest Control – Getting Help with Your Carolina Home Termite Problem
+Structural Pest Control: Getting Help with Your North Carolina Home Termite Problem

-If you still have questions, concerns or worries – a reasonable thing since you are most likely not trained and experienced in telling the difference between flying ants and termites – the pros at Carolina Pest are here to help you decide whether you need ant control or termite control.
-Carolina Pest Management is licensed, insured and bonded to provide solutions to local pest infestations.
-For an immediate response to any suspected Carolina home termite problem, contact the office nearest to your Carolina home.
+If you still have questions or concerns, the pros at Carolina Pest are here to help you decide whether you need ant control or termite control.
+Carolina Pest Management is licensed, insured, and bonded to provide solutions to local pest infestations.
+For an immediate response to any suspected Carolina home termite problem, contact the office nearest to your North Carolina home.